CharlesEkkel/agl-programming-challenge/README.md

 ## Usage

-See this [Github pages deployment](https://charlesekkel.github.io/agl-programming-challenge/) for the end result, or do any of the following from within the project directory:
+See this [Github pages deployment](https://charlesekkel.github.io/agl-programming-challenge/) for the end result.
+Otherwise:

+### Dependencies
+- NodeJS
+- Yarn package manager

+### Running the project
+1. Clone the project to a local directory.
+2. Run `yarn` from within the directory.
+This will install all needed packages.
+3. Proceed with any of the following commands as needed:

-### `yarn start`
+#### `yarn start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.